python/mypy/docs/source/class_basics.rst

   A.x += 1  # OK

   a = A()
-  a.x = 1  # Error: Cannot assign to class variable "x" via instance
+  a.x = 1  # error: Cannot assign to class variable "x" via instance
   print(a.x)  # OK -- can be read through an instance

 .. note::